 “Who is that?” a woman’s voice calls from the other side of the airlock.

 “It’s him, Kiera,” Laura calls back.
 She’s got a weird lilt to her voice, like she’s going to be in trouble, or she’s already in trouble and she’s trying to lessen the impact of the trouble.
 I’ve used the same lilt whenever someone asked me if I was at a strip club before coming home for dinner, asking by the club name, like they thought they knew already and were trying to catch me in a lie?
 I never was at said club.
-Never!
+Never.

 The woman named Kiera walks into view.
 I’ve never seen her before because I’d remember.
 She’s got deep red brown hair all tied up and knotted in one of those crazy braids that takes four people working all at once to manufacture.
 She’s wearing an empty battle harness over a gray t-shirt with black pants and dark red boots.
 I can’t tell from here but I’m certain she’s got at least one knife on her.
 She’s hot.
 She’s smokin’.
 The sort of beautiful where she knows it and uses it as a weapon.
 I don’t mind.
 She can fire away all day.
 I take all of this in and process it in the smallest slice of a second where thoughts still happen.
 Laura does bad things to me if she catches me staring at pretty women.

-Kiera sees me and blurts, “Fuck!
+Kiera sees me.
+“Fuck.
 Laura, did you really have to bring him?”

 “Who’re you?”
 I ask.

 She doesn’t even look at me.
-“Laura!
+“Laura.
 Why is he here?”

 Laura doesn’t respond.
 I look at her.
 She’s stopped dead in the middle of the airlock.
 She’s staring at Kiera.
 Kiera sees her looking and nods.
 My wife squeals like a little girl and launches herself into Kiera’s arms.